 Brian K. Ferrell, Vice President, Proposal Development

-Brian K. Ferrell joined CoreCivic in 2002 as vice president, Government Relations and he later served as vice president, State Customer Relations; senior advisor for state governmental relations; and managing director, Partnership Relations.
+Brian K. Ferrell joined CoreCivic in 2002 as vice president, Government Relations and he later served as vice president, State Customer Relations; senior advisor for state governmental relations; and managing director of Partnership Relations.
 Before joining CoreCivic, Ferrell served in the Office of the Governor and the Department of Finance & Administration of the State of Tennessee.
 He started as legislative and policy assistant and later became the governor's chief legislative liaison and top advisor on corrections.
 He holds a bachelor's degree from the University of Tennessee at Knoxville, and a doctor of jurisprudence from the UT College of Law.

 Brian Hammonds, Vice President, Finance and Controller

-Brian Hammonds was named Vice President, Finance and Controller in April 2014, having joined the company as Director, Financial Planning and Analysis in 2003.
-He was promoted to Director, Financial Reporting in the Accounting department in 2004 and again was promoted to Assistant Controller in 2005.
-Hammonds later became Vice President, Treasury in 2013.
-Prior to his career with CoreCivic, Hammonds was with two Nashville accounting firms, serving as an Audit Senior with Arthur Andersen and an Audit Manager at Ernst & Young where he worked primarily on healthcare companies and publicly traded REITs.
-Hammonds earned both his undergraduate and master's degree in accountancy at the University of Tennessee and is a Certified Public Accountant.
+Brian Hammonds was named vice president of Finance and Controller in April 2014, having joined the company as director of Financial Planning and Analysis in 2003.
+He was promoted to director of Financial Reporting in the Accounting department in 2004 and again was promoted to Assistant Controller in 2005.
+Hammonds later became vice president of Treasury in 2013.
+Prior to his career with CoreCivic, Hammonds was with two Nashville accounting firms, serving as an audit senior with Arthur Andersen and an Audit Manager at Ernst & Young where he worked primarily on healthcare companies and publicly traded REITs.
+Hammonds earned both his bachelor's degree and master's degree in accountancy at the University of Tennessee and is a Certified Public Accountant.